keshav806/Daily-Demand-Forecasting-Orders-Analysis/README.md

-Analysis of a brazilian based logistics company with data pulled from UC Irvine's Machine Learning Repository.
-The code focuses on analyzing Range, Average and Variance on the input features (X) and target values (y).
+Acknowledgement

+Much of the code and comments was taken directly from Aurélien Géron, specifically from his work in "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 3rd Edition"

+Objective here was to become acquainted with the process of creating and training a ML model, as well as with the process of fine tuning and preparing it for launch.